 There were a few fliers.
 Some about watching out for hazards on the path.
-Others about keeping your campsite clean so others could enjoy a clean park.
+Others about keeping your campsite clean so others could enjoy a debris-free park.
 There was one that stuck out to Nick.
 It was actually the reason he was here.
 It was a bright orange flier with a warning about forest fires.
-There were a few tips about what to do to ensure camp fires didn't get out of control.
-Along with a phone number and radio frequency to call in case one saw the start of a forest fire.
+There were some tips about what to do to ensure campfires didn't get out of control.
+Along with a phone number and radio frequency to call in case, one saw the start of a forest fire.
 There was also a tip that involved Nick.

 "Oh yeah, the lake?
-Take a left at the old stump and then go about a block, can't miss it!"
-He thought as he began to head down a small dirt path that would lead him deeper into the forest and to his posting.
+Take a left at the old stump and then go about a block, can't miss it."
+He thought as he began to head down a small dirt path that would lead him deeper into the forest and to his post.

 Nick had been in a bit of a slump recently and needed to get away from his life in the big city.
 A friend of his had recommended he get a temporary job somewhere to clear his mind.
-The very next day Nick had seen a posting from the Zootopia parks department.
+The very next day Nick had seen a posting from the Fairfax Parks Department.
 They had needed volunteers for the summer.
 There were many different jobs.
 Some were counselor jobs for a local camp, others were park maintenance jobs, and even lifeguards were needed for the lakes.

 As Nick strolled down the path he allowed his mind to wander to what he may experience over the next few weeks and what he hoped to experience.
-It turned out to be a short list.
+It turned out to be a short list:

 To get some sleep